Godgifu (daughter of Æthelred the Unready)

-She married secondly Eustace II, Count of Boulogne in 1035.
+She married secondly Count Eustace II of Boulogne in 1035.
 This marriage was childless.

 Historians disagree about the date of her death.
 Heather Tanner dates it c.1047 and says that Eustace remarried c.1049, whereas Elisabeth van Houts dates her death c.
 1056.
-According to David Bates, the marriage between Godgifu and Eustace was criticised for unspecified reasons at the Council of Reims in 1049, which was presided over by the Pope.
+According to David Bates, the marriage between Godgifu and Eustace was criticised for unspecified reasons at the Council of Reims in 1049, which was presided over by the pope.
 This seems to have resulted in an end to the marriage and her return to England, where she was treated generously by her brother.

 After the Norman Conquest of England by William the Conqueror, the lands owned by Goda in Buckinghamshire were given to the Flemish-Norman knight Bertram de Verdun, lord of Farnham Royal, and the Breton knight Raoul, count of Fougères.